Mantaur: Extreme Championship Wrestling; Catch Wrestling Association (1995–1996)

-World Wrestling Federation (1996)
+Return To World Wrestling Federation (1996)

 In April 1996, Halac returned to the WWF playing the role of Goldust's unnamed bodyguard.
 He appeared with Goldust at In Your House 7 in his corner for his match against the Ultimate Warrior.
-After Goldust lost, Halac attacked Ultimate Warrior but was overpowered and body slammed.
+After Goldust lost, Halac attacked Ultimate Warrior, but was overpowered and body slammed.

 United States Wrestling Association; World Wrestling Federation (1997)

-Halac then worked in the United States Wrestling Association as "Tank", a masked member of The Truth Commission.
+Halac then worked in the United States Wrestling Association as Tank, a masked member of The Truth Commission.
 He won the USWA Unified World Heavyweight Championship, his first and only wrestling title, on March 15, 1997, after defeating then-champion Jerry Lawler.
 He lost the belt back to Lawler in a rematch seven days later.
 Later that spring, Tank was involved in a controversy surrounding the World Tag Team Championship.
 While The Interrogator and Recon (Tank's teammates in The Truth Commission) held the title, Tank substituted for The Interrogator in one match and his team lost the title to Nick Dinsmore and Flash Flanagan.
 The title change was declared invalid, however, as Tank was not one of the official holders of the World Tag Team Title.

 He returned to the WWF in June 1997 with the Truth Commission as he fought as Tank.
 He was on two Shotgun Saturday Night episodes for 6 tag matches until his release later that summer.

-World Championship Wrestling (1997)

-Halac wrestled a dark match for World Championship Wrestling's Monday Nitro, defeating Damián 666 on September 22, 1997, in his only appearance for the company.